T07 - LOIRE VALLEY CHATEAUX DAY TRIP FROM PARIS - 12H - $390.25

 In the comfort of one of our minibuses your driver-guide will take you to the Loire, regaling you with anecdotes of regional history, architectural features you will see on your castle visits and about the people who had lived in them.
 Once you arrive at the Châteaux you will be given free time to explore all three at your own pace.

 Chambord is the most majestic of the Châteaux you will see, boasting massive medieval towers perfectly blended with Renaissance elegance.
 Set in 13,000 acres of parkland this former royal residence represents the pinnacle of France’s 16th century architectural revolution, and the double helix spiral staircase at the heart of the

 Château, attributed to Leonardo Da Vinci is simply mind-blowing.

-Amboise, with its spectacular view over the Loire, is famous for being the last resting place of one of history’s most famous men: Leonardo Di Vinci and with its massive gothic defensive features it evokes that bygone era of knights on horseback.
+Amboise, with its spectacular view over the Loire, is famous for being the last resting place of one of history’s most famous men: Leonardo Da Vinci and with its massive Gothic defensive features it evokes that bygone era of knights on horseback.

 Then you will be given some free time in the Village at the foot of the Castle to wander and enjoy your Lunch break after a wine tasting.